Evidence of Benefit of Fluoride

 References

-US Preventive Services Task Force, Guide to Clinical Preventive Services, 2nd edition, 1996.
+U.S. Preventive Services Task Force, Guide to Clinical Preventive Services, 2nd edition, 1996.

 Marinho VC, Higgins JP, Logan S, Sheiham A. Fluoride varnishes for preventing dental caries in children and adolescents.
 The Cochrane Library 2:2004.